CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

     assert result == num ** 2
 ```

-There are times where we want a fixture to be used by every test to perform some kind of common setup that is needed.
-To do this in `pytest`, we can pass the `autouse=True` option to our `fixture` decorator.
+A common in testing is that we have some kind of common setup needed by all our tests.
+One solution to this problem is including a fixture that performs the setup in every test.
+However, this is prone to errors as test authors can easily forget to include the fixture (especially if there are many fixtures/parameters in the parameter list).

+We can avoid this problem in `pytest` by specifying that a fixture should always be used, even if it is not specified in the parameter list of a test.
+This is done by setting `autouse=True` in the `@pytest.fixture` decorator.

-For example, we can add another fixture to our test that prints that the test is starting:
+For example, we can add another fixture, `log_start`, to our test that notifies us that a test is starting:

 ```python
 @pytest.fixture